XiYangEcon/XiYangEcon.github.io/index.md

 ---

 **Does Rent Regulation Affect Tenant Unemployment?
-Evidence from New York City** [[SSRN Working Paper]](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4034964)
+Evidence from New York City** [[SSRN Working Paper]](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4034964) Submitted
 <br/>
 (with [Hanchen Jiang](https://sites.google.com/view/hjiang/) and [Luis Quintero](https://www.luisequintero.org/))

 <details>
   <summary>Abstract</summary>
   <p>
-  Impacts of rent regulation beyond the housing market are largely unknown.
-Analyzing New York City from 2002 to 2017, we find that rent stabilization increases tenants’ unemployment by six percentage points.
-The effect is concentrated in traditionally privileged groups like Whites or college graduates.
-Our empirical design adopts an instrumental variable strategy that uses local relative availability of vacant rent-stabilized units when tenants move in as an exogenous variation of the likelihood of occupying a rent-stabilized unit.
-A job-search model rationalizes the unemployment effects of rent stabilization.
-We also provide novel evidence that policy awareness matters.
+ This paper examines the impact of rent regulation on tenants' unemployment in New York City.
+We provide evidence that rent stabilization increases tenants' unemployment by over five percentage points using data from 2002 and 2017.
+To address endogeneity concerns, we employ an instrumental variable strategy that exploits the local historical availability of rent-stabilized units when tenants move in as an exogenous source of variation for occupying a rent-stabilized unit.
+We also develop a job-search model to explain the underlying mechanisms of rent regulation's unemployment effects.
+Our findings underscore the need for policymakers to consider the unintended consequences of rent regulation.
   </p>
 </details>